Dangerous Ways

 Dangerous Ways (Swedish: Farliga vägar) is a 1942 Swedish drama film directed by Anders Henrikson and starring Henrikson, Karin Ekelund, Georg Rydeberg and Ernst Eklund.
 The film's sets were designed by the art director Bertil Duroj.

 Synopsis

 A family of refugees arrive in Stockholm but find life very hard when the father cannot get a work permit and they are short of money.
+But not all of their problems involve lack of money.
+The idleness and lack of hope can take them to dangerous paths.